asaflevi0812/IDEA/README.md

 The script `scripts/create_indexes.sh` creates the basic IDEA and Naive index versions, cleaning the OS cache before each creation, and measures the creation time.
 The output should indicate the start and end of the naive and deduplicated index building process.
 During the process, an updating progress bar appears with the number of chunks and files processed.
 After each index is built, several parameters’ values are printed.
+The script createד indexes as in *Figures 7+8* from the paper.
 The indexes will be created in the working directories mentioned above.
 The indexing time and index size for each index is logged by the script in the csv file _index.log_.
 Indexing time is in the *total_time* column and index size is in the *complete_index_size* column.